robinagandhi/swa/pages/github.md

 >![gitstatus](./img/editedFileStatus.png)

 A few things to notice here about these status messages:
 1. `On branch master`: You are on the master branch in your `local` repository.
+More recently, many git tools use the name `main` instead of `master` for more inclusive terminology.
 2. `Your branch is up-to-date with 'origin/master'`: Your local repository master branch is in sync with your remote repository master branch on GitHub.
 The default name for the remote repository is **origin**.
 This name makes sense as you cloned your local repository from it.
 3. `Changes not staged for commit`: git follows a two-step process to save changes to a repository.
   1. The user indicates which modified/deleted/new files need to be `staged` for a save in the repository.